law-wang/blog-1.1/_posts/2019-06-24-russian-doll.md

 ![Cover](/assets/images/RussianDoll_header.jpg)

 You would think that after an entire school year of Nietzsche, Meursault, Godot, Kafka, Hemingway, and _Like Water for Chocolate_ in International Baccalaureate English would be enough absurdist discussion for a while, if not an entire lifetime.
-But _Russian Doll_, the extremely odd, extremely beautiful, and extremely thought-provoking delight, proved to be just that piece of existentialist art I never knew I needed.
+But _Russian Doll_, the extremely odd, extremely beautiful, and extremely thought-provoking delight, proved to be just that piece of existentialism I never knew I needed.

 The sheer brilliance in the editing and cinematography is just the least of it: the message is what I find to be the most interesting.
 Particularly, the message that “it’s too easy to die that it’s hard to stay alive.”